[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 {"inference_results":[{"output":[{"name":"response","result":"{\"size\":10,\"query\":{\"bool\":{\"filter\":[{\"term\":{\"category\":\"electronics\"}},{\"range\":{\"rating\":{\"gte\":4.5}}}]}},\"sort\":[{\"rating\":{\"order\":\"desc\"}}],\"track_total_hits\":false}"}]}]}

-End-to-End Search Using a Search Pipeline
+Performing End-to-End Search with a Search Pipeline

 % python3 aoss_rest.py PUT "/_search/pipeline/agentic_search_pipeline" --endpoint "$ENDPOINT" \